eviltester/thingifier/challenger/src/main/resources/content/apichallenges/solutions/first-challenge/get-challenges-200.md

 description: How to use a GET request with an x-challenger header to get the progress status of all the API Challenges
 ---

-How to complete the challenge `GET /challenges 200`.
+# How to complete the challenge `GET /challenges 200`.

+How to use a GET request with an x-challenger header to get the progress status of all the API Challenges.

 ## GET /challenges (200)